 In general, helping to secure administrator workstations for use with the cloud is similar to the practices used for any workstation on-premises—for example, minimized build and restrictive permissions.
 Some unique aspects of cloud management are more akin to remote or out-of-band enterprise management.
 These include the use and auditing of credentials, security-enhanced remote access, and threat detection and response.

 You can use Azure logon restrictions to constrain source IP addresses for accessing administrative tools and audit access requests.
-To help Azure identify management clients (workstations and/or applications), you can configure both SMAPI (via customer-developed tools such as Windows PowerShell cmdlets) and the Azure portal to require client-side management certificates to be installed, in addition to SSL certificates.
+To help Azure identify management clients (workstations and/or applications), you can configure both SMAPI (via customer-developed tools such as Windows PowerShell cmdlets) and the Azure portal to require client-side management certificates to be installed, in addition to TLS/SSL certificates.
 We also recommend that administrator access require multi-factor authentication.

 Some applications or services that you deploy into Azure may have their own authentication mechanisms for both end-user and administrator access, whereas others take full advantage of Azure AD.
 Depending on whether you are federating credentials via Active Directory Federation Services (AD FS), using directory synchronization or maintaining user accounts solely in the cloud, using Microsoft Identity Manager (part of Azure AD Premium) helps you manage identity lifecycles between the resources.